RatioChris/pwa/README.md

 ### Using HTTPS in Development

-To do this, set the `HTTPS` environment variable to `true`, then start the dev server as usual with `npm start`:
+To do this, set the `HTTPS` environment variable to `true`, then start the dev server as usual with `yarn start`:

 ```
 env HTTPS=true yarn start